seanorama/gloo/docs/content/guides/observability/tracing.md

 ## How does it work?

 To trace a request, data must be captured from the moment the request is initiated and every time the request is forwarded to another endpoint, or when other microservices are called along the way.
-If the request is initiated, a trace ID and an initial span (parent span) is created.
+When a request is initiated, a trace ID and an initial span (parent span) is created.
 A span represents an operation that is performed on your request, such as an API call, a database lookup, or a call to an external service.
 If a request is sent to a service, a child span is created in the trace capturing all the operations that are performed within the service.

 Each operation and span is documented with a timestamp so that you can easily see how long a request was processed by a specific endpoint in your trace.
 Most tracing platforms have support to visualize the tracing information in a graph so that you can easily see bottlenecks in your microservices stack.